 HERTZLER, ANN A. COLLECTION, 1863-2003.
 7.5 cu. ft.
 Extension Specialist at the University of Missouri-Columbia; professor of Human Nutrition, Foods, and Exercise at Virginia Tech; Extension Specialist, Virginia Cooperative Extension.
 Collection contains biographical information, publications, project and subject files, and artifacts relating to food and food programs, and Extension publications from both colleges.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2001-004.

 HETERICK FAMILY.
 GENEALOGY, 1996.
 0.1 cu. ft.
 A copy of "A Record of the Family Heterick," compiled